Growing children sometimes don’t get enough vitamins A and C and it is difficult to get enough vitamin D through food alone.

 Blood tests & x-rays

 Blood levels of Vitamin D do not need to be measured routinely.
-It is advised only children requiring blood levels are those with rare disorders such as rickets or unexplained symptoms including seizures and cardiomyopathy in infants, and poor growth in children and muscle weakness at any age.
-If clinically indicated other test may be required calcium, parathyroid hormones, kidney, liver functions
+It is advised that only children requiring blood levels are those with rare disorders such as rickets or unexplained symptoms including seizures and cardiomyopathy in infants, and poor growth in children and muscle weakness at any age.
+If clinically indicated other test may be required for calcium, parathyroid hormones, kidney, liver functions

 X-rays can be done to assess presence of skeletal changes with vitamin D deficiency

 Your health visitor can give you advice on vitamin drops and tell you where to get them.
 You’re entitled to free vitamin drops if you qualify for Healthy Start.

 Some supplements that can be bought over the counter in pharmacies contain other vitamins or ingredients.
 Talk to your pharmacist about which supplement would be most suitable for your child.

 Having too much of some vitamins can be harmful.
 Keep to the recommended dose stated on the label, and be careful not to give your child two supplements at the same time.
 For example, don’t give them cod liver oil and vitamin drops, as cod liver oil also contains vitamins A and D. One supplement on its own is strong enough.

 If a patient is diagnosed with Vitamin D deficiency the family should be screened or treated.
 As a minimum, screening should take place by taking a history, and prevention advice given.

 Investigation of other family members by blood testing is seldom indicated.

 Adverse effects of Vitamin D overdose are rare but care should be taken with multivitamin preparations as Vitamin A toxicity is a concern.
 Multivitamin preparations often contain a surprisingly low dose of Vitamin D.